 Christopher B. and Susan S. Burke Graduate Program in Civil Engineering

 The Christopher B. and Susan S. Burke Graduate Program in Civil Engineering has approximately 400 active students.
 It has been consistently ranked in the top 10 of U.S. News and World Reports and is currently ranked 6th.
-Students can get a specialization in one of nine technical concentration areas: Architectural, Construction, Environmental, Geomatics, Geotechnical, Hydraulics and Hydrology, Materials, Structural, Transportation and Infrastructure Systems, as well as a Professional Masters Concentration.
+Residential students can get a specialization in one of nine technical concentration areas: Architectural, Construction, Environmental, Geomatics, Geotechnical, Hydraulics and Hydrology, Materials, Structural, Transportation and Infrastructure Systems, as well as a Professional Masters Concentration.
 Interdisciplinary programs in Computational Science and Engineering (CSE) and Ecological Sciences and Engineering (ESE) are also available for on-campus students.
 Online students have the opportunity to select coursework from three interdisciplinary tracks: Sustainable Water; Infrastructure, Resiliency and Sustainability; or Smart Mobility.

 In April 2017, in recognition of the Burke Family generosity and commitment to Purdue, the School named its graduate program the Christopher B. and Susan S. Burke Graduate Program.

 Chris Burke said the unique educational opportunities and experiences he and his family received are among the reasons for the gift to Civil Engineering.